ARDSys/hackathon/hackathon/teoria_wielkiego_modelu/README.md

 # Teoria Wielkiego Modelu

-This novel approach implements in LangGraph an approach using the UCB bound to refine the ideas.
+This project introduces a novel approach which uses LangGraph to iteratively refine hypotheses based on the Upper Confidence Bound (UCB) strategy.

-We maintain the HYPOTHESIS_BEAM hypothesis in parallel that fight for being refined.

-During first few hours we spend most of our precious time improving prompts and diving job into specialized secioctions.
-We mainly focused on testability of the hypothesis as we haven't saw any proven one, so that would be the most helpfull to get started with it.

-Critique frequenctly killed the whole approach so we also included the devil advocate to mitigate this effect.
+We maintain a HYPOTHESIS_BEAM, a set of competing hypotheses that evolve in parallel.
+They fight between each other to be refined and improved.

 The workflow is divided into two pipelines:

 1) Seeding ideas, including literature inspiration and PubMed quering.

-2) Analyze -> Refine -> Evaluate
+2) Analysis -> Refinement -> Evaluation (-> Analysis -> Refinement -> ...)

-So at first the 1) is used to generate the variate of hypothesis.
+Using 1) we generate a set of various hypotheses and for every one of them we attach the relevant literature

-Now for REFINEMENT_ITER we pick the hypothesis maximizing UCB formula:
+Now we run 2) for the most promising hypotheses - we choose those, trying to maximize the following UCB formula:

-llm score + sqrt (log (refinements_done_total) / refinements_done_on_this_specific_hypothesis)
+(llm score obtained from analysis part) + sqrt( log(refinements_done_total) / refinements_done_on_this_specific_hypothesis )

-This allows us to explore the hypothesis in their refinement and also exploit good hypothesis that are already good.
+This allows us to explore the hypotheses throughout the refinement process and exploit good hypotheses (because only those are evolved further).

+# Our work:

+During first few hours, we spent most of our precious time improving prompts and dividing the complex task of generating the hypotheses into specialized sections.
+We focused on testability of the hypothesis introducing an experiment planner and reviewer which work together to analyze the feasability of the hypothesis.

+Overall we have 13 agents in our MAS

 ## Overview